reharik/dagon/README.md

 ```
 now when your mut ( module under test ) injects 'gesConnection' expecting a nifty out of process connection, it will actually get the mock;

-One caviat here is that the injection rebuilds the entire container.
+One caveat here is that the injection rebuilds the entire container.
 This means you need to be careful to do all your injections before you get the target instances.
 This is why
 ```
 container.inject( <object> || [<object>])
 ```
 accepts a dependency object or an array of dependency objects.
-I guess this isn't great.
-The issue is that if you inject a dependency you need all other dependencies that might require the target dependency, no matter at what level, to be rebuilt.
-It's complicated.
-I might find a better way in the future.
+Once you inject a dependency, all other dependencies that might require the target dependency, no matter at what level, nned to be rebuilt.

 ### TODO
 - more docs of course